 Refugee Youth and Interrupted Schooling: Economic and Social Implications

-Researchers: Susan Brigham1, Howard Ramos2, Nabiha Atallah3, and Olga Lyubenko3
+Research Team: Susan M Brigham1, Howard Ramos2, Nabiha Atallah3, Olga Lyobenko3, Sylvia Calatayud1,3, Claire Brierley1

-Affiliation: Mount Saint Vincent University1, Western University2, and Immigrant Services Association of Nova Scotia (ISANS)3
+Affiliations: Mount Saint Vincent University (MSVU)1, Western University2, and Immigrant Services Association of Nova Scotia (ISANS)3

 Explore more projects